 Other newer bears, such as the Boyd’s series of stuffed bears, offer a wide array of characters.
 Many of them have holiday themes, while their companions mimic human poses and personalities.
 The attention to detail and clever costuming make these bears a desirable and welcome addition to many modern collections.

 And, of course, there are a variety of Beanie Babies that look like mini teddy bears.
 Yes, they do still have their fans after more than 20 years.
 One of the most expensive today is a colorful version made exclusively for Ty, Inc. employees.
 That particular example can sell in the thousands if you're lucky enough to find one.
+Other Beanie bears can be found much more reasonably priced starting at a few dollars everywhere from thrift stores to online auctions.

 Starting a Teddy Bear Collection